RobinTR/react-js-projects/react/chef-recipes/README.md

 ## EN

 Chef Recipes is a modern React application that provides AI-powered recipe suggestions based on the ingredients you have.
+You must enter at least 3 ingredients to fetch a recipe from the API.

 ### Features